Skip to main content

 Scale and Widespread Impact

-The massive scope of this disruption underscores how vendor dependencies can cascade into systemic failures affecting countless organizations simultaneously.
+Vendor dependencies can cascade into systemic failures affecting thousands of organizations at once.
 When a widely-deployed security tool fails, the impact extends far beyond any single organization’s control.

 This reality demands that incident response plans address not just internal failures but external dependencies that can disrupt operations without warning.